anilvermaspeaks/AI_business_idea_gen/README.md

-# Build Your First SaaS Product with Next.js and FastAPI
+# SaaS Product with Next.js and FastAPI
 Today you'll build a complete full-stack application with a React frontend and Python backend, all deployed to production on Vercel.

 ENVS